JarLowrey/GodotWeapons/README.md

 - Ammo: Disables the gun when the capacity drops to zero.
 Could also work as Stamina
 - Charge: Disables the weapon when capacity is less than Max_Capaciy.
-- AutoAttack: auto starts actions on successly finishing
+- AutoAttack: auto starts the attack upon entering the tree.
+Restarts the attack once it finished successfully
 - StartBlocker: conditions/trigger to start action
 - EndBlocker: conditions/trigger to end action (useful for a charged weapon with a manual release)
-- BulletSpawner: for instancing scenes on weapon state change
+- BulletSpawner: for instancing scenes on weapon state change.
+For a bullet hell or intensive application, this should be refactored to pull from an object pool.
 - Magazine (includes reload action): a magazine.
 Must make children editable to customize via the Capacity and LongAction children nodes.

 ### Common Components